Suzanne Lambert

-Suzanne Lambert is an American social media personality, political commentator, and comedian.
-As a Democratic content creator, Lambert is known as the "Regina George liberal" for her videos on TikTok that make fun of Republican politicians and content creators.
+Suzanne Lambert (born November 12, 1991) is an American social media personality, political commentator, podcaster, and comedian.
+As a Democratic content creator, Lambert is known as the "Regina George liberal" for her videos on TikTok that make fun of Republican politicians and content creators, which has been described as "Dark Woke" content.

 Early life and education

-Lambert grew up in Kennesaw, Georgia and was raised in a conservative, Irish Catholic family.
+Lambert was born on November 12, 1991.
+She grew up in Kennesaw, Georgia and was raised in a conservative, Irish Catholic family.
 Her stepfather is a former Catholic priest who was laicized in order to marry her mother.
 Lambert served as president of her high school's Young Republicans club.
+She has described Kennesaw as a strongly conservative town in which she was immersed in a white evangelical Christian worldview that she fully embraced while growing up.

 Lambert graduated from the University of Georgia in 2014 with a degree in communications.
-While in college, she joined a sorority and wrote for The Red & Black.
+While in college, she joined Kappa Delta sorority and wrote for The Red & Black.
 She was also a member of the University of Georgia's College Republicans and campaigned for Mitt Romney during the 2012 United States presidential election.

 Career

 Lambert is a stand-up comedian and social media content creator.
-She went viral for posting videos on TikTok where called out conservative women and political figures.
+She went viral for posting videos on TikTok where she called out conservative women and political figures.
 In one of her series, where she made fun of "Republican makeup", she called out U.S Congresswoman Nancy Mace of South Carolina, calling her actions in Washington a "very cringe act of political theater" and criticized her for transphobia and poor policies.
 Lambert received criticism and backlash from conservatives for her content, earning her the nickname "Regina George liberal" and "Mean Girl Liberal", references to the fictional character Regina George from the 2004 American film Mean Girls.
+She has been described as a "Dark Woke" content creator due to her direct, aggressive style in responding to conservative politics and talking points.